‘Big Head’ in horses – When are they at risk?

 A ‘Big Head’ is the worst case scenario or the last stage of the disease and does not occur in all horses suffering from a calcium deficiency.
 Other symptoms include:

-• Ill thrift even with ample feed
+• Ill-thrift (growing at slower rates than expected) even with ample feed

 • Rough coat